Maria Hinojosa

 Maria de Lourdes Hinojosa Ojeda (born July 2, 1961) is a Mexican-American journalist.
-She is the anchor and executive producer of Latino USA on National Public Radio, a public radio show devoted to Latino issues.
+She is the anchor and executive producer of Latino USA, a syndicated public radio show devoted to Latino issues.
 She is also the founder, president and CEO of Futuro Media Group, which produces the show.
 In 2022, Hinojosa won a Pulitzer Prize.

 Additionally, she serves as the executive producer of America By the Numbers with Maria Hinojosa: Clarkston Georgia which premiered on PBS as a Need to Know Election 2012 special on September 21, 2012.
 In 2011, she became the first Latina to anchor a Frontline report on PBS (Lost in Detention, a documentary exploring the issue of deportation and immigrant detention and abuse).
 Since 1995, she has been named three times as one of the 100 Most Influential Hispanics by Hispanic Business magazine for her work as a reporter for CBS, NPR, and CNN.

 Career

 In 1992, Hinojosa helped launch Latino USA, one of the earliest public radio programs devoted to the Latino community.
-She has been the host of the show for its entire 20-year run, and since 2000 has also been executive producer.
+She has been the host of the show for its entire 30-year run, and since 2000 has also been executive producer.

 In 2010, Hinojosa founded Futuro Media Group with the mission to produce multi-platform, community-based journalism that respects and celebrates the cultural richness of the American experience.
 Futuro took over the production of Latino USA, which was originally produced by KUT in Austin, Texas.
-America by The Numbers with Maria Hinojosa: Clarkston Georgia is the first full length television program to be produced by The Futuro Media Group and the first public affairs program on PBS to be executive produced and anchored by a Latina woman.
+America by The Numbers with Maria Hinojosa: Clarkston Georgia is the first full-length television program to be produced by The Futuro Media Group and the first public affairs program on PBS to be executive produced and anchored by a Latina woman.

 Previously, Hinojosa worked for CNN's New York City bureau for eight years, where she reported on urban issues including youth violence and immigrant communities; and she was Senior Correspondent for the PBS news magazine, NOW on PBS.
 She also hosted the WNBC-TV public affairs show, Visiones.

 Hinojosa hosted her own show for five years on PBS, Maria Hinojosa: One-on-One, an interview talk show that featured one-on-one interviews with a diverse group of guests, including actors, writers, activists, and politicians.
 She has also appeared on V-me, the Spanish-language TV network, where she hosted La Plaza: Conversaciones con María Hinojosa.

 Hinojosa has written three books: Raising Raul: Adventures Raising Myself and My Son, a motherhood memoir; Crews: Gang Members Talk with Maria Hinojosa, a collection of interviews with gang members in New York City; and Once I Was You: A Memoir of Love and Hate in a Torn America, her experience growing up Mexican American on the South Side of Chicago and as an adult witness to the US immigration crisis.